Truck drives through Florida protesters; no serious injuries

-A pickup truck drove through a crowd of protesters Saturday in Florida’s capital, sending some running and screaming as the vehicle stopped and started and at one point had a person on its hood, police said.
+A pickup truck drove through a crowd of protesters Saturday in Florida’s capital, sending some running and screaming as protests across the state erupted in violence, especially in Miami where police cruisers were burned and authorities threw tear gas.

 Video shows Tallahassee protesters walking around the truck as it stopped at a traffic light, while some appeared to speak to the driver.
 In one video, a bottle was apparently smashed against the widow and the truck then suddenly accelerated, knocking several people to the side, but no serious injuries were reported.